 New to addiction treatment?
 Clinic programmes and options for private addiction help can be confusing.
-It's easy to sign up too quickly for treatment, without a proper understanding what to look for.
+Many aren't aware of the right questions to ask, and how to compare more than one centre.

 Step 1 - Get Clear On Your Needs

 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
 Get off to the right start by deciding first what you need - detox, rehab, or both?

 Detox Only, Or A Complete Recovery Programme?